 We acknowledge this is a country of which the members and Elders of the local Aboriginal communities have been custodians for many centuries, and on which these people have performed age-old ceremonies.

 There many different groups within the Australian Aboriginal and Torres Strait Islander communities.
-The traditional Aboriginal Groups of Inner West Council region are the Cadigal and Wangal people of the Eora nation.
+The traditional Aboriginal groups of the Inner West Council area are the Gadigal and Wangal peoples of the Eora nation.

-Although exact boundaries cannot be determined it is believed the Cadigal clan stretched along the south side of Port Jackson from South Head to about Petersham.
+Although exact boundaries cannot be determined, it is believed the Gadigal clan stretched along the south side of Port Jackson from South Head to about Petersham.

-The Wangal people were believed to have occupied the area from about Petersham, along the southern shore of the Parramatta River to about Rosehill.
+The Wangal people were believed to have occupied the area along the southern shore of the Parramatta River, from about Petersham to about Rosehill.